holyamirali/Real-Estate/README.md

 # Real-Estate Agency website
-Using Django for the backend side
+Used Django for the backend side
 Jinja for making dynamic changes on frontend templates
 PostgreSQL for the accounts and properties database (local)